omerciftcibasi/StackedProgressBar/README.md

 ### Installing

-You can install from npm
+You can install it from npm

 ```
 npm i vue-stacked-progress-bar